BrownsugarZeer/VisionReasoner/README.md

 You will get the thinking process in command line, like:

 > "The image shows a formation of airplanes flying in the sky.
-The planes are arranged in a specific pattern, and there are visible smoke trails behind them.
-The task is to count the number of airplanes in the image and identify their bounding boxes.
-The planes are evenly spaced, and the formation appears to be symmetrical.
-The bounding boxes will be around the planes themselves, not the smoke trails."
+Each airplane is distinct and can be counted individually.
+The planes are arranged in a specific pattern, and there are visible trails of smoke behind them, which is typical for airshows or demonstrations."

 And you will get the final answer in command line, like: